The National Marine Pest Surveillance Strategy was endorsed by the Marine Pest Sectoral Committee in 2019. The strategy:

 - outlines our national surveillance priorities

-- sets our strategic direction for investment in surveillance over the next 5 years, 2021–2026.
+- sets our strategic direction for investment in surveillance for 2021–2026.

 Download